 Do you have a go-to muffin recipe?
-This is mine!
+These oatmeal chocolate chip muffins are mine!
 Oatmeal chocolate chip is a classic cookie flavor that tastes just as good – if not better – in muffin form.
 One of the things I love most about these muffins is their smaller size.
 They aren’t mini, but they’re more compact.
 Pro tip: Don’t mistake bigger for better!
 Despite their smaller size these muffins deliver a memorable flavor punch.

-These muffins are gluten free, but you can add the gluten if that’s your preference. 🙂 But I promise no one can tell that the difference!
+These muffins are gluten free, and I promise no one can tell the difference!
+But add the gluten if that’s your preference. 🙂

 This recipe is very straightforward, but it does contain two flavors you might not associate with oatmeal chocolate chip.
 The first is a pinch of almond extract.
 Not much is needed because almond is a strong flavor.
 The second “unique” ingredient is extra virgin blood orange olive oil.
 You can leave this out, but I like the subtle way it enhances the taste.
 I bought my bottle from a local store in Charlotte, North Carolina, called Pour Olive.
 (Check out my hot chocolate cookie recipe for a similar unique ingredient I love!)
 You can also find it on Amazon.